proteanhq/protean/docs/user/application/repository.rst

             # The Unit of Work transaction would have been committed by this point

 On the query side, a repository is capable of querying by the aggregate's primary identifier automatically with the `get` method.
-It also supports a ``filter`` method that accepts a :ref:`specification` object and can filter aggregate data automatically.

 .. doctest::